the-swerve/temple/readme.md

 	</tr>

 *dj-as* will scope every element of the list to a name, such as "user."
-You can leave out *dj-as*, in which case each element can be referred to with 'this.'
+If leave out *dj-as*, you can refer to each element in the array with "this."

 ## Conditionals